 After reading our reviews, you should have a pretty good idea of which torque screwdriver will best fulfill your needs.
 But in case you need a reminder of our favorites, we’re going to go over them once again.

 The NEIKO PRO 10573B Torque Screwdriver Set was our favorite overall.
-It’s got a wide torque range from 10-50 in-lb that’s adjustable in 5 in-lb increments.
-There are 20 bits included with a carrying case and it’s compatible with all ¼-inch bits and sockets.
+It has a wide torque range from 10–50 in-lb that’s adjustable in 5 in-lb increments.
+There are 20 bits included with a carrying case, and it’s compatible with all ¼-inch bits and sockets.

 If you’re looking for the best value, we recommend the Wheeler 553556 Torque Screwdriver.
-It’s got an extended torque range from 10-65 in-lb and a wide shank that’s comfortable and easy to hold.
-Best of all, it’s priced affordably and includes 10 bits with a carrying case.
+It has an extended torque range from 10-65 in-lb and a wide shank that’s comfortable and easy to hold.
+Best of all, it’s affordable and includes 10 bits with a carrying case.